 - We organize a Box folder for the group, where you can find a schedule as well as a folders with resources for old and upcoming seminars.
 Ask Gustav for access to this folder.

-- If you have paper you want to read in the reading group and feel like presenting contact Gustav and he'll coordinate with you.
+- If you have paper you want to read in the reading group, contact Gustav and he'll coordinate with you.
 Or you can simply add the paper to the "Suggested Papers" file in the Box folder.
 If you are unfamilar with ML and don't know where to look for papers to suggest this other reading group have a nicely complied list with papers, most of which have not been presented in this group.

-- A presenter of a featured presentation (seminar or paper presentation) should contact Marcus to go through the presentation with him at latest the Monday before the session.
+- A presenter of a featured presentation or a moderator for a paper discussion should contact one of the ML-groups hired seniors (professors or lecturers) to go through the presentation with them at latest the Monday before the session.
+This is our way of ensuring the quality of the sessions.
 For inexperienced presenters this is also a good way to get early feedback on the material.
+If this is not done the seminar or reading group will be cancelled!

 Welcome to Sweden and to LTU, here we you can find some general information about how to quickly get along in Sweden.